robot-acceleration/roboshape-codegen/README.md

 This is the hardware code generator associated with [our paper](https://dl.acm.org/doi/10.1145/3579371.3589104) "RoboShape: Using Topology Patterns to Scalably and Flexibly Deploy Accelerators Across Robots" from ISCA 2023.

-Updated 06/19/2023:

-The README below is outdated from a previous internal version, but will be updated with build and simulation instructions in the next few days!
-Meanwhile, feel free to browse our Python scripts for generating the Verilog code for the dynamics gradient accelerator in `generators/`.

-If you found this repo useful, please consider citing our work:
 ```
 @inproceedings{10.1145/3579371.3589104,
 author = {Neuman, Sabrina M. and Ghosal, Radhika and Bourgeat, Thomas and Plancher, Brian and Reddi, Vijay Janapa},